rakeshch/CarND-Vehicle-Detection/README.md

 In the section titled "Preparing data for classifier" I extracted all the features from dataset by combining HOG features, Histogram of color features, Spatial binning of color which resulted in a feature vector of length 2052.
 I then defined labels for features, shuffled the data, split the data into training and test data and normalised features.

-Once I have the data for the calssifier, in the section titled "Train a Classifier" I trained a linear SVM with C=0.01 and using all the features extracted as explained in above steps and was able to achieve a test accuracy of 98.67%.
+Once I have the data for the calssifier, in the section titled "Train a classifier using Linear SVM" I trained a linear SVM with C=0.01 and using all the features extracted as explained in above steps and was able to achieve a test accuracy of 98.67%.
 With default parameters for linear SVM my test accuracy was 98.42%.

+I also experimented with GridSearchCV with parameters C= 0.01,1,10 and gamma = 0.01 using linear and rbf kernels.
+This resulted in longer training times and did not result in any better accuracy compared to Linear SVM.
+The code for this can be found under title 'Train a classifier using GridSearchCV'.

 ### Sliding Window Search